2sic/2sxc-docs/2sxc Docs Generator/web-api/custom/index.md

 ### Fast Development without ever Restarting

 1. 2sxc Web API Controllers are stored in your app as pure source code, and you can edit them at runtime.
-1. They will be compiled on the fly and don't require DNN to restart.
+1. They will be compiled on the fly and don't require Dnn to restart.
 1. The built in source-code editor in 2sxc lets you make simple changes through your browser.
 1. And if you want more power then just open it in Visual Studio or Visual Studio Code.